gansoi/gansoi/README.md

 ### Design goals

-- Fully distributed - no single point of failure.
-- Fault tolerant - should tolerate multiple node failures.
+- Fault tolerant and distributed - should tolerate multiple node failures with no single point of failure.
 - Performant - should scale to thousands of checks per second on basic hardware.
 - Zero dependencies - should install and operate without any other software.
 - Geodistributed - should be deployable across the globe for full redundancy and geographically distributed checks.